The 2023 SUMMER SHORT-TERM FELLOWSHIP PROGRAM

 OVERVIEW

 Through an international competition, the Black Metropolis Research Consortium offers one month residential fellowships in the City of Chicago for its Summer Short-term Fellowship Program.
-Since 2009, the Summer Short-term Fellowship Program has engaged scholars, artists, writers, and public historians to better formulate new historical narratives of the Black experience.
-The new, original research, music and art developed through this program is significant as it illuminates the national and international importance of Chicago's African American community to the broader history of Black America.
+Since 2009, the Summer Short-term Fellowship Program has engaged scholars, artists, writers, and public historians to formulate new historical narratives of the Black experience.
+The new, original research, music, and art developed through this program are significant as they illuminate the national and international importance of Chicago's African American community to the broader history of Black America.

 The purpose of the Summer Short-term Research Fellowship is: